julieta87/STATGR-5243-Project1/README.md

 # STATGR-5243-Project1
 Project 1
 First step we looked at alot of potential datasets for us to work on.
 One of them was:
-1. NYC Taxi Trip Data https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page (have to convert from PARQUET to csv
+1. NYC Taxi Trip Data https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
+2. Once you download the years and months you want to look at, you have to convert it (from PARQUET to csv).
+You can either use an online converter, or use code provided here to run.
+3. The code provided here is downloadable, and as long as you have the files downloaded, you can run the code on the files. *Note: it does take a while for the data to run since it is very large (15 minutes average)
+We each played around and explored a given year, so there are multiple .py files here.